On the Provable Suboptimality of Momentum SGD in Nonstationary Stochastic Optimization: Introduction

 The primary algorithmic tool for this tracking task, provided that $g$ is differentiable, is Stochastic Gradient Descent (SGD) \cite{10.1214/aoms/1177729586}.
 Due to its simplicity, scalability to big data, and robustness to noise and uncertainty, stochastic gradient methods have become popular in large-scale optimization, machine learning, and data mining applications \cite{10.1145/1015330.1015332, 6879615, 7298594}.

 Developing methods to accelerate the convergence of SGD has been studied extensively.
 Momentum methods, such as Polyak's Heavy-Ball (HB) \cite{POLYAK1963864} and Nesterov acceleration (NAG) \cite{Nesterov1983AMF}, are ubiquitous in deep learning and are widely believed to reduce gradient noise and accelerate training \cite{pmlr-v28-sutskever13}.
-For a variety of strongly convex and nonconvex settings, it is widely known SGD with momentum (SGDM) provides faster convergence and better generalization compared to SGD without momentum \cite{10.5555/3524938.3525149, 10.5555/3495724.3497257, sato2024role, 10.5555/3722577.3722599}.
-However, this deterministic intuition becomes fragile in nonstationary regimes: when the data distribution $\Pi_t$ drifts, past gradients may become systematically \emph{stale}, so the same temporal averaging that suppresses noise can induce tracking lag and even instability, as observed empirically in online forecasting and suggested by prior steady-state analyses in the slow-adaptation regime.
+SGD with momentum (SGDM) is widely used in practice due to its potential benefits in convergence speed and generalization performance in certain settings, though under broad smooth assumptions it achieves similar convergence rates to standard SGD \cite{NEURIPS2020_d3f5d4de}.
+Nonetheless, SGDM has been shown to provide provable advantages in specific scenarios \cite{10.5555/3524938.3525149, 10.5555/3495724.3497257, sato2024role, 10.5555/3722577.3722599}.
+However, this notion of acceleration becomes nuanced in nonstationary regimes: when the data distribution $\Pi_t$ drifts, past gradients may become systematically \emph{stale}, so the same temporal averaging that suppresses noise can induce tracking lag and even instability, as observed empirically in online forecasting and suggested by prior steady-state analyses in the slow-adaptation regime.

 These observations motivate the following central question in the nonstationary tracking setting:

 \textbf{Our contributions.} We answer this question for $\mu$--strongly convex, $L$--smooth risks under predictable distribution shift and make the following advances: \begin{enumerate} \item \textbf{Finite-time tracking with an explicit momentum penalty.} We prove finite-time tracking bounds that separate three terms: initialization decay, a noise floor, and drift-induced tracking lag.
 Extending to Heavy-Ball and Nesterov yields the same decomposition, but with explicit momentum penalties—large $\beta$ amplifies initialization effects, inflates the noise floor, and imposes stricter stability constraints, particularly in ill-conditioned settings.